 Originally called "San Salvador" and thought to be the gateway to the New World, Cat Island was given its present name in 1926 — reportedly for the pirate Arthur Catt (a friend of Blackbeard), who frequented the island.

 Mt.
-Alvernia has the highest elevation in the country, at 206 feet above sea level.
-On the hill sits The Hermitage, a medieval monastery hand carved by Father Jerome out of rock, along with the steps leading up to it.
+Alvernia (or Como Hill), 206 feet above sea level, is the highest point in the country.
+At its top is The Hermitage, a medieval monastery hand carved out of rock by Monsignor John Hawes aka Father Jerome, and the steps leading up to it.

-Academy Award winning actor, Sir Sidney Poitier, grew up on Cat Island, just outside of Arthur's Town.
-He became the first black person to win an Academy Award for Best Actor for Lilies of the Field in 1964.
+Academy Award winning actor, Sir Sidney Poitier, grew up on Cat Island, just outside of Arthur's Town in the north.
+He went on to become the first black person to win an Academy Award for Best Actor for Lilies of the Field in 1964.

-The Bahamas' indigenous music is celebrated here with the Annual Rake & Scrape Festival.
-Music is made using recycled objects — a saw, a piece of wood, fishing line, a tin washtub, and a goatskin drum.
+The Bahamas' indigenous music is celebrated here with the Annual Rake & Scrape Festival held each June.
+Unique rhythmic music is made using recycled objects — a saw, a piece of wood, fishing line, a tin washtub, and a goatskin drum.